Kalloori: Critical reception

 Pavithra Srinivasan of Rediff.com gave the film 3.5/5 stars, stating, "Kalloori might be devoid of action, item songs and glitzy costumes -- but what it gives you is the real deal."
 She expressed that the film offers a refreshing take on college life, focusing on the genuine camaraderie and struggles of a group of friends in a rural setting.
 With a naturalistic portrayal of characters and an unexpected storyline, the film captivates audiences by eschewing clichés and embracing realism.
 The Times of India, in their review rated the film 2.5/5 stars and commented that it tells the story of nine close-knit friends from unprivileged backgrounds at a small-town college, whose lives change with the arrival of Shobana, a wealthy girl from Bangalore.
 The film beautifully captures the tender dynamics between Shobana and Muthu but concludes with an unexpectedly brutal climax, undermining its otherwise heartwarming narrative.
-Chennai Online wrote "'Kalloori', coming on the lines of 'S' Production's earlier films like 'Kadhal' and 'Veyil', is a film with i poignant moments, engaging narration and a wholesome appeal".
+Malini Mannath of Chennai Online wrote "'Kalloori', coming on the lines of 'S' Production's earlier films like 'Kadhal' and 'Veyil', is a film with i poignant moments, engaging narration and a wholesome appeal".
 Deccan Herald wrote, "The director, casting many newcomers, has elicited the best from them.
 Their performances can astound even the best of actors in Tamil cinema.
 Tamanna could have done a better job though."